SOFTWARE & HARDWARE FOR THE SOCIAL MEDIA PHOTOGRAPHER

 - Photography - ABM, After Focus, Camera, CameraBag 2, DXO One, Filmborn, GoldenHour, Lens Distortions, LUCiD, Moment, Over, Photos, ProCam, ProShot, Rollworld, Skylab, Snapseed, TPE

-- Productivity - Calendar, Dropbox, Google Drive, iCloud Drive, Keynote, Mail, Notes, Numbers, Pages, Reminders
+- Productivity - Calendar, Dropbox, iCloud Drive, Keynote, Mail, Notes, Numbers, Pages, Reminders

 - Social - Instagram, Facebook, LinkedIn, Medium, Pinterest, Snapchat, Tumblr, Twitter, Vimeo, YouTube